Nebraska Tourism Commission Governance Principles

 - Administer the Nebraska Visitors Development Act;

-- Prepare and approve a budget;
+- Prepare and monitor a budget;

-- Elect a chairperson and vice-chairperson;
+- Elect a chairperson, vice-chairperson, and other officers;

-- Keep minutes of its meetings and other books and records which clearly reflect all of the actions and transactions of the Commission and keep such records open to examination during normal business hours; and
+- Keep minutes of its meetings and other books and records which clearly reflect all of the actions and transactions of the Commission and keep such records open to examination during normal business hours;

-- Prohibit any funds appropriated to the Commission from being expended directly or indirectly to promote or oppose any candidate for public office or to influence state or federal legislation.
+- Prohibit any funds appropriated to the Commission from being expended directly or indirectly to promote or oppose any candidate for public office or to influence state or federal legislation;

 - The Commission shall develop and maintain a statewide strategic plan to cultivate and promote tourism in Nebraska.
+The commission shall review the plan annually and update as necessary.

 III - Membership